 About the Exhibit

 The similarity between the valley that is now Mexico City and the valley along Utah's Wasatch Front is remarkable.
 Both have been transformed from pristine former lakebeds surrounded by mountains into busy urban cities.
 Both are the destination of peoples whose spiritual beliefs designate the area as a gathering place.
 Both have mountainscapes with similar legends.
 Our exhibit includes seven bilingual educational panels discussing Velasco, landscape painting in the Americas, perspective, and similarities between these two valleys.
 It includes 20 framed high quality reproductions of Velasco's landscape paintings.
-It also includes a digital display with a looping presentation in English and In Spanish regarding Velasco's life and art.
+It also includes a digital display with a looping presentation in English and In Spanish regarding

 Velasco's images raise questions of how we choose to transform our natural environment and how our environment, natural and built, affects our sense of self and of belonging.
 Viewers can be asked to explore their own connection with place and nature.
 They can engage in hands-on art projects creating artworks incorporating materials from nature, or paintings or photographs of landscapes.

 Utah Cultural Celebration Center: May 8 - June 25, 2014